 Evaluations in the Last 12 Months

-- Create a business continuity plan and the methodology for implementation
+- Create a business continuity plan and methodology for implementation

-- Perform a risk assessment and Business Impact Assessment (BIA) to identify vulnerabilities
+- Perform Business Impact Assessment (BIA) to identify vulnerabilities

-- Select and deploy an alternate site for continuity of mission-critical activities
+- Deploy an alternate site for continuity of mission-critical activities

 - Organize and manage recovery teams